EndsOfTheEarth/QueryLite/README.md

 * Table definition validator
 * Supports both Sql Server and PostgreSql
 * Schema description attributes to allow documentation generation

+## Dynamic And Prepared Queries

+Query lite implements both dynamic queries and prepared queries.
+Prepared queries have performace and memory allocation near identical to direct ado.net but they are syntactically more complicated.
+Generally dynamic queries should be used as they are syntactically simpler and are competitive with Dapper performance / memory allocation.

 ## What main problem(s) does Query Lite solve?